SnazzySkyJckr/SecurityGroupWebsite/README.md

 Using the Security Group template found at: https://www.free-css.com/free-css-templates/page161/securitygroup Additional kudo's to the templatemonster.com team aswell

-The original template comes with the following pages:
+The original template comes with the following menu items:
 - About
 - Services
 - Products